zzyzek/sandbox/notes/POMS-Future-Research.md

 the ambient or edge 'constraidedness' factor.

 Calculating a cost heuristic to carve a seam might be difficult and finicky.
-Instead, you can just do it randomely, trying to randomely grow the rectangular cuboid and seeing if it gets stitched up.
+Instead, you can just do it randomly, trying to randomly grow the rectangular cuboid and seeing if it gets stitched up.

 For example: